Raygun - Ridicule vs. Respect

 2. Myth busting and debunking

 Shortly after the completion of Raygun's Olympics knockout round event of Friday, 9 August 2024, social media trolls began circulating false rumours about her.
-These involved the outcome, Raygun's eligibility and accusations of a corrupt selection process, alongside aspects of her personal and professional life.
+These involved the outcome (zero points earned), Raygun's eligibility (accusations of a corrupt selection process), alongside aspects of her personal and professional life.
 The most significant of these were quickly debunked, i.e., proven false, or revealed to be malicious personal accusations with no foundations.
 Some of these are discussed below.

 * Myth #1: Raygun's routine was so bad she scored zero points.

 Truth: False.
-According to the Paris Olympics judging system rules, when judges deem one breakdancer a clear winner over another, they are obliged to allocate a score of 9 - 0.
+According to the Paris Olympics break dancing judging system rules, and as mentioned above, when judges deem one break dancer a clear winner over another, they are obliged to allocate a score of 9 - 0.
 If there is no clear winner due to the complexity of the 5-section voting system, they can allocate scores of 8-1, 7-2, 6-3 or 5-4 in favour of an athlete (Ansari 2021).
-Therefore, Raygun would have scored points for her routine, but due to the aforementioned points allocation system, these point were not released as they had no impact on the selections for the next round.
+Therefore, Raygun would have scored points for her routine from various judges, but due to the aforementioned points allocation system, these point were not released as they had no impact on the selections for the next round.

 * Myth #2: Raygun's husband was a judge at the Olympics qualifying event.

 Truth: False.
-This accusation arose out of a Reddit posting which went viral through X, Instagram and Facebook, and led to the "corrupt selection process" assertions.
+This accusation arose out of a Reddit posting which went viral through X (Twitter), Instagram and Facebook, and led to the "corrupt selection process" assertions.
+The following questioning statement and response from X on 12 August 2024, for example, is full of errors, lies, accusations and distortion, all of which were subsequent debunked or rebuked:

 Readers added context: Neither Rachael Gunn or her husband are founders of the Australian Breaking Association (Founded by Lowe Napalan).
 They are not involved in the ABA leadership in any capacity.